 - Improved version of the HEADS IDE continuous integration

-In the first half of the period, the work carried in the technical work packages has focussed on defining a common HEADS big picture which integrates the HEADS technical contributions into a common framework.
-The following figure presents the preliminary big picture of the HEADS IDE components together with the main HEADS actors.
+The work carried in the technical work packages has focused on defining a common HEADS big picture which integrates the HEADS technical contributions into a common framework.
+The following figure presents the HEADS IDE components together with the main HEADS actors.
 The HEADS IDE includes two main parts: the design time tools in the top part of the figure and the runtime tools on the bottom part of the figure.

 HEADS IDE Big Picture